-Ribera: Art of Violence will be the first UK show of work by the Spanish Baroque artist and printmaker, Jusepe de Ribera (1591–1652), bringing together his most sensational, shocking and masterfully composed work.
+The first UK show of the Spanish artist, Jusepe de Ribera (1591–1652), bringing together his monumental canvases and masterfully composed prints and drawings.

 Press & Media - click here to view the full press release.

 Generously supported by: